Paola Mizrahi

 Malik Caldwell

 As long as Malik can remember he has been passionate about languages and culture.
-Thus, as soon as the opportunity was afforded to him he began taking classes as a Freshman in High-school at Curtis Senior High to learn the Spanish language.
+Thus, as soon as the opportunity was afforded to him he began taking classes as a Freshman in high-school at Curtis Senior High to learn the Spanish language.
 Malik developed his understanding of the Spanish language not only in the classroom but even more so by spending time with his best friends and their family who were born and raised in Mexico.
-As a Senior in High-school, Malik was selected to take part in a Foreign-Exchange Program where he hosted a student from Guatemala for 3 months.
-Graduating from High-school, Malik continued to learn and develop his understanding of the Spanish Language at the University of Washington where he took upper level Spanish courses in addition to beginning to learn the foundations of Mandarin Chinese.
-As a Freshman in College, Malik began to tutor students and was able to communicate with students and families in both English and Spanish.
+As a Senior in high-school, Malik was selected to take part in a Foreign-Exchange Program where he hosted a student from Guatemala for 3 months.
+Graduating from high-school, Malik continued to learn and develop his understanding of the Spanish language at the University of Washington where he took upper level Spanish courses in addition to beginning to learn the foundations of Mandarin Chinese.
+As a Freshman in college, Malik began to tutor students and was able to communicate with students and families in both English and Spanish.
 Through a variety of positions as a tutor and a teacher, Malik has learned how to capture students' attention and teach in a way that is intriguing and insightful based on their interests and skill level.
-Malik is excited to be a part of the Jump on Languages Family and looks forward to further getting to know students and their families.
+Malik is excited to be a part of the Jump On Languages family and looks forward to further getting to know students and their families.

 Davied Espinosa